madalinaeleonorag/24days-of-JavaScriptmas-by-Scrimba/README.md

 ```

 22. Extract Matrix Column<br>
-Given a rectangular matrix and an integer column, return ana ray containing  the elements of the columnth column of the given matrix
+Given a rectangular matrix and an integer column, return ana ray containing  the elements of the columnth column of the given matrix.

 Solution:
 ```javascript